ct-clmsn/miniaturist/README.md

 * libldalib.a, ldalib.hpp single node, sequential (no threads), implementation
 * libparldalib.a, parldalib.hpp single node, parallel, implementation
 * libdistparldalib.a, distparldalib.hpp distributed (multi-node), parallel, implementation

+Using the Python bindings requires users to type the following in python3.8:

+`from pylda import lda`

 ## Implementation Notes